 Ohio Health Insurance Companies – Compare And Shop All Plans

-For applicants that have reached age 65 and are eligible for Medicare, many affordable Supplement and Advantage plans can reduce potential out-of-pocket expenses.
+For applicants that have reached age 65 and are eligible for Medicare, many affordable Senior Supplement and Advantage plans can reduce potential out-of-pocket expenses.
 Prescription drug benefits for all tiers are also available through Part D plans.
-A high-deductible Supplement option (Plan F-HD) offers the lowest cost for Medigap plans.
+A high-deductible Supplement option (existing Plan F-HD and newer Plan G-HD) offers the lowest cost for Medigap plans.

 We study deductibles and out-of-pocket expenses to help you compare plans, easily enroll, and get the lowest rates.
 Shopping for coverage through the federally facilitated marketplace can be challenging and confusing for many persons.
 With our experience and expertise, we make it easy to view the best choices to meet your specific medical and budget needs.

 The two newest carriers are Oscar and Ambetter.
-Oscar currently offers business in Ohio and eight other states.
+Oscar currently offers business in Ohio and 13 additional states.
 Private under-65 plans are offered, but not Senior products.
 The Cleveland Clinic is a network facility.
 Ambetter issues policies in many more Buckeye State counties.
 Plans are available through Buckeye Health Plan, and their Silver-tier rates are very affordable in many counties.
 Centene Corporation is the parent company.

 American Community Mutual stopped writing business in the state many years ago.
 Other notable carriers, such as HealthSpan, Premier, Assurant, and InHealth, previously offered personal coverage through the Marketplace.
 But excessive claims forced these companies to cease operations, and terminate all existing policies.
 UnitedHealthcare, Humana, and Aetna have also discontinued offering Obamacare subsidized plans, although they may return in several years.